- 1. Prepare to party

 Jessica Ghaie, co-founder and head wine buyer at Blackhearts and Sparrows in Melbourne, has discovered the importance of letting go when it comes to the big events.
 “While I’d prefer to put on a huge feast and not let guests bring anything, between kids and the business, I’ve realised I need to relax this notion.
 A great guest should always offer to bring something, even if the host says no, and the host shouldn’t be afraid to ask for help when needed,” she says.
 “Everyone loves to be involved somehow, even if it’s just picking herbs or carving a chicken.
 Also, remember the sparkling water and napkins!
 I always forget these essentials.”

 Summer is an ideal time for cocktails.
-Star sommelier Jane Lopes of Melbourne restaurant Attica shares a few of her favourites: “A good whiskey sour can embrace the gravitas of the season while still being refreshing enough for warm days,” she says.
+Star sommelier Jane Lopes, formerly of top Melbourne restaurant Attica, shares a few of her favourites: “A good whiskey sour can embrace the gravitas of the season while still being refreshing enough for warm days,” she says.
 “My husband also starts most get-togethers with some sort of frozen daiquiri, which is always a crowd-pleaser and an ice-breaker.”